ptsteadman/notebook/stories/summer-of-entropy.md

 him that they would one day rekindle their romantic relationship in a different city, maybe Hong Kong, when they were older.

 "Yeah.
-I didn't know her that well, it's just disorienting."
+I didn't know her that well, it's just...distracting."

 "I know, very disorienting.
 How old was she?"